 An individualized course of study for each Post-Baccalaureate student, including study in biology, chemistry, physics, biochemistry, human anatomy, histology, physiology, immunology, embryology, microbiology, neuroanatomy, study/learning skills, medical terminology, endocrinology, virology, and bacteriology.
-Additionally, Post-Bacc students will be enrolled in an MCAT prep course and be required to retake the MCAT exam, at no expense to the student.

 All students accepted for the program must have:

 - if a permanent resident, you must provide a copy of permanent resident card

 - if birthplace is outside of the U.S., proof of naturalization must be provided (a copy of a U.S. passport or a certificate of naturalization)